What we know about the Natanz nuclear site attack

 What happened in Natanz?

-Iranian officials announced Sunday that the nuclear site in Natanz, around 155 miles south of the capital of Tehran, experienced a blackout early Sunday morning.
+Iranian officials announced Sunday that the nuclear site in Natanz, about 155 miles south of the capital of Tehran, experienced a blackout early Sunday morning.

 “While condemning this desperate move, the Islamic Republic of Iran emphasizes the need for a confrontation by the international bodies and the [International Atomic Energy Agency] against this nuclear terrorism,” Ali Akbar Salehi, who leads the Atomic Energy Organization of Iran, said on state TV, the Associated Press reported.